 It’s important to understand a customer’s needs and then build products around them, instead of trying to just sell a product.
+This mindset shift will set the framework for a customer centric culture.
 Hubspot recommends not only providing for current needs but anticipating future ones, as they believe they find it hard to look too far into the future themselves, that’s your job.

 “You should start by understanding the user because this way you avoid trying to solve problems that aren’t real.
 Too many people have ideas that are seeking problems rather than looking at the problem and coming up with a solution.”

 One of the ways to build products that customers need and also love is through thorough user testing.
 Check out our full guide here, but here are some best practices:

 - Decide whether only a feature or the entire product should be tested.

 - List the activities that make the subject of the test.